-Flight bag: I totally recommend using a flight bag because it helps to prevent damage to your backpack.
+Flight bag: I highly recommend to use a flight bag, it helps to prevent damage to your backpack.
 All the loose straps of your backpack can easily get caught on a luggage belt, the rail of a jeepney, etc. Zipping your backpack in a flight bag streamlines and protects your bag and keeps it clean when it’s shoved on the roof of yet another local and slightly dirty bus.
 While my backpack is still in good shape, I’m currently on my second flight bag (granted, I traveled a lot in the last couple of years).

 Packing cubes: I like being organized which means packing cubes are a must-have for me.
 I use one cube for tops, one for bottoms and another one for underwear, socks and miscellaneous clothing items.
 These packing cubes are very similar to the ones I have (I bought mine at Decathlon in the Netherlands).